Trauma-informed Yoga & Self-Expression TO

 This is not psychotherapy.
 Practitioners are not doctors, clinicians or medical or mental health professionals.
 You are not required to share your trauma story in order to participate in, or benefit from trauma-informed yoga.

 I cannot heal you.
 Your therapist cannot heal you.
 A coach or guru cannot heal you.
 The good news is that you’re not stuck (even though it really might feel like you are).
-With the right support, YOU can heal you.
+With the right tools and support, YOU can heal you.

 We start every class with an opportunity for orienting.